pedroSilva4/SD/README.md

 ========================
 Sistemas Distribuídos

-Pratical Classes and final Project
+Lab Classes and final Project
 =========================
-Aulas práticas e Projeto final
+Aulas laboratoriais e Projeto final

 Project :
 =========================
-Server/Client application written in JAVA using concurrency and sockets tcp

-to install and run client just run make on client folder
+Multi-threaded Server and Client application, written in JAVA that communicate via TCP

+to run client:
+        run make IP=<IP_ADDRESS> PORT=<PORT> on Client/ directory run make to use default values for IP and PORT (127.0.0.1:50000)

+to run server:
-to install and run server just run make on server folder
+        run make PORT=<PORT> on Server/ directory

-default port : 50000
-to change this value just edit the corresponding makefile
+        run make to use default value for PORT(50000)

 Grade : 19/20